MicrosoftDocs/well-architected/well-architected/iot/iot-performance.md

 Use DPS to set up a connection to an IoT hub during provisioning, when the IoT Hub connection isn't available anymore, or during device reboot.

 - Use the DPS evenly weighted distribution policy to adjust the weight for provisioning, based on use case.
 For more information, see [How the allocation policy assigns devices to IoT Hubs](/azure/iot-dps/tutorial-provision-multiple-hubs#how-the-allocation-policy-assigns-devices-to-iot-hubs).

 - Consider provisioning devices to the IoT solution over a period of time, distributed or in smaller batches, to balance the DPS load and quota.
 When onboarding in batches, plan for the batches and overall migration timeline.
 Account for DPS limits in number of operations, device registrations, and maximum connections per minute, including latency and retries.

 - Use DPS to allocate devices to IoT Hubs in different regions based on latency.

 - Use a caching strategy for the DPS connection string to reduce DPS reconnect operations.

 ### Manage downstream devices

 An IoT solution is horizontally scalable if it has multiple gateways or edge devices per site or location and downstream devices that can connect to any of these gateways or edge devices.

 - Use multiple gateways and edge devices in *translation* mode when the number of downstream devices, their messages, and message sizes will change over time, and their protocol or message must be translated.
-Gateways and edge devices in translation mode can translate protocols or messages to and from downstream devices, but finding the gateway that a downstream device connects to requires mapping.
+Gateways and edge devices in translation mode can translate protocols or messages to and from downstream devices, but finding which gateway a downstream device connects to uses mapping.
 Account for added message translation and buffering overhead at the gateway or edge device when you use translation mode.

 - Use multiple gateways and edge devices in *transparent* mode to connect downstream Message Queue Telemetry Transport (MQTT) or AMQP devices when their number can change over time per site or location.
 Gateways and edge devices in transparent mode can connect MQTT/AMQP devices for bi-directional communication.
 Account for added message buffering, storage, and configuration overhead at the gateway or edge device when you use transparent mode.